 From using the latest technologies to sustainable development and renewable energy as well as small behavioral changes, there are many ways companies and individuals can contribute to the global movement to combat climate change.

 The manufacturing and processing industries are some of the sectors that contribute the most to environmental degradation and climate change.
 However, as experts have pointed out, they also represent a sector that could stand to benefit a great deal by shifting towards more environmentally-friendly practices.
+Companies who specialize in dealing with waste such as steel slag conditioners are definitely a game-changer in promoting such sustainability.

 A CDP study focused on industry projections on the damages and opportunities of major companies in the face of climate change illustrates how a transition could help.
 The study’s respondents, which included 215 of the world’s largest companies, believed that close to US$1 trillion could be at risk within the next five years due to climate change’s direct impacts.

 However, investing in greener industrial methods could yield a much larger return.
-The study reveals that companies believe that spending US$311 billion to improve manufacturing techniques, its products, and logistics to become more environmentally-friendly could lead to over US$2.1 trillion in opportunities.
+The study reveals that companies believe that spending US$311 billion to improve electronic manufacturing services techniques, its products, and logistics to become more environmentally-friendly could lead to over US$2.1 trillion in opportunities.

 These projections have helped drive interest in developing sustainable businesses and transitioning existing ones to becoming more green.
 A transition can be noticed across a range of sectors.
 Where some companies have found innovative new ways of recycling waste to create clothing, others have swapped to more environmentally-friendly materials or begun supporting offset programs.